 Quantification of damages is the foundation of our litigation services.
 Our experts analyze potential damages issues surrounding numerous matters involving accounting and auditing practices.
 We have been tested in a wide range of forums on a broad spectrum of issues.

-Click here to read the latest issue of Investigations Quarterly, a Navigant magazine on fraud and white collar crime.
+Click here to read the latest issue of Investigations Quarterly (IQ), a Navigant magazine on fraud and white collar crime.

 A major energy company needed help when defending against $2 billion in claims related to a spin-off.
 Our work included several facets of accounting analysis.
 The team also supported counsel by providing insight to testifying experts, assisting in the deposition of opposing experts, and issuing rebuttal reports.
 Navigant’s impact helped the company to obtain a dismissal of one case and a settlement in another.